 This work was supported by a contract from the Ministry for Primary Industries (PAU201401 Objective 1).
-Thank you to Paul Breen for developing the stock assessment model that was used in this assessment.
+Thank you to Paul Breen for developing the stock assessment model that was used in this assessment and for the use of major proportions of the 2006 report for this update.
 Thank you to the Shellfish Working Group for all the advice provided throughout the assessment process.
 Thank you to Reyn Naylor for reviewing the draft report.